Navigating an Autism Diagnosis

 Even if the results point to an autism diagnosis, the treatments can look very different, depending on the child’s level of need.
 On the contrary, if it turns out a child just has a speech delay, it would be more helpful to get them early support to get their language to develop further, rather than allowing them more time to “catch up.”
 Either way, receiving a diagnosis (or learning it is not ASD) is just the first step.
 It opens more doors, but caregivers get to decide how to open those doors.
 The diagnosis provides the key.

 For those unsure how to begin this journey, it is a good idea to inform oneself on autism from the start.
 The Hopebridge website shares helpful information that answers “what is autism?” and includes the signs of autism.
-Parents can read even more about ASD and its symptoms on the Autism Speaks website.
+Parents can read even more about ASD and its symptoms on our blog.
 Talking to others touched by autism can be beneficial as well, though it is important to remember that each individual experiences autism differently, so it may not be the best indicator.

 Parents whose children fall within the 16- to 30-month age range can also use the widely used, at-home screening for autism, known as the Modified Checklist for Autism in Toddlers (M-CHAT).
 This questionnaire covers the possible early signs of autism and is recognized by pediatricians and other health professionals to identify children who should receive a more thorough assessment.

-In any case, if parents have concerns for their child that could be related to autism or another developmental delay, they should discuss them with the pediatrician to seek a referral for an evaluation.
+In any case, if parents have concerns for their child that could be related to autism or another developmental delay, they should discuss them with the pediatrician to seek a referral to be tested for autism.
 Parents can also fill out the form on the Hopebridge website to arrange an appointment.

 When arranging the assessment, parents should avoid scheduling appointments around their child’s naptime, particularly for toddlers.
 If the child is irritable due to sleepiness, then parents may feel like the clinician did not get an accurate representation of the child’s behavior.

-When approaching a diagnostic assessment, there are a few things parents should keep in mind.
+When approaching autism testing, there are a few things parents should keep in mind.
 To prepare, they can ask themselves:

 Whether it’s communicating, interacting with peers, managing their own personal needs or regulating their emotional responses, parents should have an idea of where they’d like to see their child before going into the evaluation.
 The spectrum is so broad that treatment will be different for each individual, so keeping these development-related questions in mind not only influences the evaluation, but also gives parents a sense of what they are working toward post-diagnosis.

-As mentioned, it is also useful for parents to familiarize themselves with the symptoms of autism in advance of the assessment.
-Parents may also find it valuable to become familiar with some of the common autism-related terms, such as “repetitive behaviors,” “elopement” and “echolalia,” as they may arise during the evaluation and can be practical when describing certain symptoms and behaviors to the clinician.
+As mentioned, it is also useful for parents to familiarize themselves with the symptoms of autism in advance of the appointment.
+Parents may also find it valuable to become familiar with some of the common autism-related terms, such as “repetitive behaviors,” “elopement” and “echolalia,” as they may arise during the various pieces of the assessments and can be practical when describing certain symptoms and behaviors to the clinician.

 To best prepare for the appointment, parents should review and fill out all questionnaires and documents that are sent in advance (we’ll share a brief snapshot of these in the next section).

-So, you have the appointment scheduled for the diagnostic assessment … what’s next?
+So, you have the appointment scheduled for the autism testing … what’s next?

 There are several pieces that we combine for the overall evaluation.
 This includes pre-appointment questionnaires and documentation, along with in-person interviews and standardized observations based on age.